Research Donations Accepted

-In forlorn and forgotten battlefields in Europe, Africa, and in the Pacific, the personal belongings of World War II soldiers who fought for their country are recovered with awe and excitement by amateur and professional archeologists.
-Weapons, uniforms, kit, and deeply personal items like bibles and correspondence are also bought and sold in online, at fairs, and in antique shops around the world.
-On occasion, someone finds a name other identifying information, and wonders who wore this jacket, who wrote this letter, who drank from this canteen.
+In forlorn and forgotten battlefields in Europe, Africa, and in the Pacific, the personal belongings of World War II soldiers who fought for their country continue to be recovered with awe and excitement by both amateur and professional archaeologists.
+Weapons, uniforms, kits, and even deeply personal items like Bibles and correspondences are also bought and sold online, at fairs, and in antique shops around the world.
+Occasionally, someone finds a name or other identifying information on an object and begins to wonder: Who wore this jacket?
+Who wrote this letter?
+Who drank from this canteen?

-Meanwhile, generations of families who lost a loved one in the war yearn to know more about their cherished young man, to make sense of his sacrifice.
-Even veterans who returned home seldom spoke of their experiences, dying without passing on the legacy of their experience.
+Meanwhile, generations of families that lost a loved one in the war yearn to know more about their cherished young man or woman and to make sense of their sacrifices.
+Even veterans who returned home seldom spoke of their experiences, dying without passing on their legacies.
 Families are left bereft.
-What happened to him during the war?
-How did he live and die?
+What happened to him or her during the war?
+How did he or she live and die?
+Appreciating the pain, loss, and questions are not limited to the families of veterans.
 Would anyone appreciate their pain and loss outside the family?
-Will his memory fade and be forgotten?
+Will memories fade and history be forgotten?

-In Europe, Dutch, Belgian and French citizens eternally grateful for the immense sacrifice made by Americans to liberate them from the yoke of occupied tyranny adopt graves from the American military cemeteries in their regions.
-They often need to know more about the man buried under the earth who have they agreed to honor and esteem.
-How did he die to save them?
+In Europe, Dutch, Belgian, and French citizens—eternally grateful for the immense sacrifice Americans made to liberate them from the yoke of occupied tyranny—continue to adopt graves in the American military cemeteries in their regions.
+They often want to know more about the man or woman buried that they agreed to honor: What footsteps did he or she take in order to save them?

-Costly and time-consuming work of LEGACY requires assistance to carry out its mission.
-Once LEGACY has accepted the challenge of finding an item’s owner, staff spend 20-100 hours researching units, locations, personnel and loss records, and family members.
-Next, we contact the veteran or his family to notify them of the recovery of the sacred relic, and organize its personal return.
-We arrange a full patriotic honoring service in the family’s hometown, no matter where it is.
-At the emotional and moving ceremony, two LEGACY staff present a package of research – the veteran’s personal story –to the family along with the item in the presence of school children and the media to ensure that the veteran’s sacrifice is acknowledged and becomes part of the community’s historical record.
+Both costly and time-consuming, the work of LEGACY requires assistance to carry out its mission.
+Once LEGACY has accepted the challenge of finding an item’s owner, we spend between 20 to 100 hours researching units, locations, personnel, and lost records and locating family members.
+Next, the veteran or the family is notified of the recovery of the sacred relic, and we organize its personal return.
+We arrange a full patriotic honoring service in the family’s hometown, regardless of the location.
+During the emotional and moving ceremony, two LEGACY staff members present the veteran’s personal story and item to the family, local school children, and the media to ensure that the veteran’s sacrifice is acknowledged and becomes part of the community’s historical record.

-With additional funding, the family can follow in the footsteps of their hero, and have a short film made which can be shared with local schools, libraries, and descendants for hundreds of years to come.
+Additional third party funding can enable the family to follow in the footsteps of their hero and have a short film made, which can be shared with local schools, libraries, and descendants for hundreds of years to come.

-Previous recipients have found the experience of receiving the recovered items meaningful and life-changing at a surprisingly deep personal level.
-Seeing their loved one honored publicly, and having community members young and old from the audience speak to them about their family member often opens a floodgate of overwhelming emotions: Grief.
+Previous recipients have found the experience of receiving a recovered item meaningful and even life-changing at a surprisingly deep, personal level.
+Seeing their loved one publicly honored and talked about within the community of young and old often opens a floodgate of overwhelming emotions: Grief.
 Gratitude.
 Pride.

-With your assistance, LEGACY: LOST AND FOUND can provide this life-changing experience for 10-12 American families and communities a year.
+With your financial assistance, the LEGACY: LOST AND FOUND program can provide life-changing experiences for 10 to 12 American families and communities annually.

-We deeply appreciate the opportunity to speak to you more about our work.
-Please contact me at firstname.lastname@example.org to discuss how together we can preserve the deeply personal legacies of American heroes for generations to come.
+We would appreciate the opportunity to speak to you more about our work and how you can help.
+Please contact us at firstname.lastname@example.org to discuss how, together, we can preserve the deeply personal legacies of American heroes for generations to come.